ansilove/ansilove.js/README.md

 ### Columns options

 Used for .BIN files only.
 Skip this option when converting other formats.
 The default is set at 160.

+### Thumbnail options

+- 0 (default, turned OFF)
+- 1 (turned ON)

+A thumbnail image is rendered instead of a full-size image.
+Each character of text is represented by a 1x2 pixel.

 ### SAUCE record